-DRAFT

 Mark Palmer

 (713) 853-4738

 ENRON ANNOUNCES SKILLING RESIGNATION;

 LAY ASSUMES PRESIDENT AND CEO DUTIES

 FOR IMMEDIATE RELEASE: Tuesday, August 14, 2001

 HOUSTON -- Enron announced today that its Board of Directors has accepted the resignation of Jeffrey K. Skilling as Enron’s President and CEO.
 Skilling will continue to serve as a consultant to the company and the Board of Directors.
 Kenneth L. Lay, currently Enron’s chairman of the board, will assume the additional responsibilities of president and CEO.